 What does the Bank of England’s latest interest rate pause mean for households?

-Monthly hikes in base rate may have stalled, but the cost-of-living squeeze has not gone away, experts have said.
+Monthly hikes in base rate may have stalled, but the cost-of-living squeeze has not gone away

 The decision to leave interest rates on pause may help to boost housing market confidence, but experts have warned that households could face another tough year ahead as budgets remain squeezed.

-The Bank of England base rate was held at 5.25% on Thursday.
+The Bank of England base rate was held at 5.25 per cent on Thursday.
 In September, the Bank also kept rates unchanged at 5.25%, which had been the first hold decision for nearly two years after 14 hikes in a row.

 Andrew Hagger, a personal finance expert from Moneycomms, said: “The monthly hikes in base rate may have stalled, but the cost-of-living squeeze hasn’t gone away – increased energy costs, higher prices at the pumps and soaring mortgage rates mean there’s little respite for the household budget at the moment.